Never forget to measure your design quality

 While designing any of the interactions, the designers must keep the holds appropriate for every user, so that users could easily interact with the same.
-The tap areas should be such that users could easily reach to it without much of the efforts.
+The tap areas should be such that users could easily reach it without much of the effort.
 Design the interactive elements big enough so there won’t be any chance of mistyping by the users.

-Placing CTA buttons at the right interval would also compulse the users towards buying an item but these buttons need to be recognizable enough for users.
-So, working around the designs is very much important for the UI/UX designers.
+Placing CTA buttons at the right interval would also push the users towards buying an item but these buttons need to be recognizable enough for users.
+So, working around the designs is very much important for UI/UX designers.
 The more the design is visually appealing the more it has the capacity of attracting the users.

 Many of the users have the experience of browsing through annoying apps that make it quite difficult for them to accomplish even an easier job.
-Ineffective interaction system is to blame for it.
+An ineffective interaction system is to blame for it.
 No user would like to return to an app that is making it difficult for them to accomplish any of the actions.

-The sole purpose of a mobile applications must always revolve around solving the problems of the users and not adding more to it.
+The sole purpose of a mobile application must always revolve around solving the problems of the users and not adding more to it.
 Ergonomic designs are thus an important part of design for all the UI/UX Designers.

 This means mobile apps must serve the users precisely for every type of concern even if it is about landing to a piece of information either of the website or on an app.
 Designs must flow effortlessly for the users.
-So, employ minimum of actions so that reaching to the point may seem easier for the users.
+So, employ a minimum of actions so that reaching the point may seem easier for the users.

 As I have explained earlier, mobile interactions are there to guide the users towards the predefined directions.
 And to identify the flaws well before the time, it is important to have usability testing for the app you have designed.
-It is essential to test the app for potential audience so that they could not find difficulty while browsing through the same.
+It is essential to test the app for a potential audience so that they could not find difficulty while browsing through the same.
 Such testing is generally done at the UX stage and forms an important part of overall testing.